0xabu/trigger-zfs-autobackup/README.md

 We recommend creating a separate cronjob on the host, to frequently take snapshots (not just when you attach your backup disk).
 These snapshots will then also be transferred to the backup disk once you connect it.
 Your backup will thus contain more snapshots, and you'll have more 'versions' to recover from.

-The command to schedule via cron could look something like this: `cd /path/to/trigger-zfs-autobackup && . venv/bin/activate && zfs-autobackup offsite1`.
+The command to schedule via cron could look something like this: `/path/to/autobackup/bin/zfs-autobackup offsite1`.
 Don't forget to change the path and replace `offsite1` with the `autobackup` ZFS property you added to your source datasets.
 Then schedule it to run hourly.

 ## Recovery